leusonmario/TravisAnalysis/README.md

 2 - Run "./MainAnalysisProjects"

 3 - After the execution, a new folder containing the .csv files will be created.
 The output of R script will be available on the directory R.

+It is important that the ruby version used locally be compatible with the versions used by the external libraries.